This post may contain affiliate links. Please read my disclosure and privacy policy.

 This delectable entrée is packed with vegetables, specifically kale and sweet potatoes, but also lots of cilantro (feel free to skip the cilantro, or replace it with parsley, if you are not a cilantro person).

-Canned beans (I used one can red kidney beans and 1 can black beans) deliver plenty of heartiness and plant protein.
-The only other ingredients are red enchilada sauce (flavor town in one can!) and shredded non-dairy Cheddar cheese (regular Cheddar is perfect, too, if you eat dairy).
+Canned beans (I use one can red kidney beans and one can black beans) deliver plenty of heartiness and plant protein.

 Step 1: Thinly Slice the Sweet Potatoes